MAKE-UIUC/Mhacks-VI/README.md

 <p align="center"><img src="assets/iOS App.png" width="200"></p>

 ##Web App
-Our web app uses jquery libraries in order to create a slide interface that includes a macro view of your presentation, different presentation layouts and settings, and options for dynamic features.
+Our web app integrates several libraries in order to create a slide interface that includes a macro view of your presentation, different presentation layouts and settings, and options for dynamic features.